How to Network in Publishing

 Get in touch

-I guarantee you that no one in publishing will begrudge you getting in touch with them: by jumping into their DMs or emailing them directly.
+I guarantee you that no one in publishing will begrudge you for getting in touch with them: by jumping into their DMs or emailing them directly.
 We all started somewhere.

 The worst someone can say to you is this: ‘I’m afraid I’m too busy to chat’, or they will simply not reply.
 I’m not going to lie, sometimes this does happen – particularly over busy times in publishing like London Book Fair week OR when lockdown suddenly strikes.